AlexGustafsson/mjavac/README.md

 </p>

 # mjavac
-## A parser and compiler for MiniJava, with extensions
+## A parser, vm and compiler for MiniJava, with extensions

 <a id="quickstart"></a>
 ## Quick Start